PrefectHQ/prefect/docs/cloud/agents/kubernetes.md

 [[toc]]

 ::: warning Server not supported, yet
-Currently this agent is not directly supported with Prefect Server.
+This agent is not currently supported with Prefect Server.
 Deployments using Prefect Server and Kubernetes will be added in a future release.
 :::

 ### Requirements